hollodk/beastprint-sdk/README.md

   popupWidthPx?: number;  // popup window width in pixels popupHeightPx?: number; // popup window height in pixels

-  // URL-in-iframe mode (non-popup, stays on the same page)
-  // Note: currently URL printing defaults to iframe when popup is false. urlInIframe?: boolean;
+  // Load URL into a hidden iframe and print, instead of opening popup urlInIframe?: boolean;
 };